supabase/pg_replicate/api/README.md

-# PostgreSQL Replicate API
+# `pg_replicate` API

-This API service provides functionality for PostgreSQL replication and management.
+This API service provides a RESTful interface for managing PostgreSQL replication pipelines.
+It enables you to:

+- Create and manage replication pipelines between PostgreSQL sources and sinks
+- Handle multi-tenant replication configurations
+- Manage publications and tables for replication
+- Control pipeline lifecycle (start/stop/status)
+- Secure configuration with encryption
+- Deploy and manage replicators in Kubernetes

 ## Table of Contents
 - [Local Setup](#local-setup)